Porter's five forces analysis

-Porter's five forces include three forces from 'horizontal competition' – the threat of substitute products or services, the threat of established rivals, and the threat of new entrants – and two others from 'vertical' competition – the bargaining power of suppliers and the bargaining power of customers.
+Porter's Five Forces include three sources of "horizontal competition"—the threat of substitute products or services, the threat posed by established industry rivals, and the threat of new entrants—and two sources of "vertical competition"— the bargaining power of suppliers and the bargaining power of buyers.

-Porter developed his five forces framework in reaction to the then-popular SWOT analysis, which he found both lacking in rigor and ad hoc.
-Porter's five-forces framework is based on the structure–conduct–performance paradigm in industrial organizational economics.
-Other Porter's strategy tools include the value chain and generic competitive strategies.
+Porter developed his Five Forces Framework in response to the then-prevalent SWOT analysis, which he criticized for its lack of analytical rigor and its ad hoc application.
+The Five Forces model is grounded in the structure–conduct–performance paradigm of industrial organization economics.
+Other strategic tools developed by Porter include the value chain framework and the concept of generic competitive strategies.